ArcelorMittal confirms French furnace closures

 FO union representative Walter Broccoli also told reporters he could not see a buyer being found.

 ArcelorMittal has idled seven of the 25 blast furnaces in its Flat Carbon Europe division - the two at Florange, two in Liege, Belgium and three in Germany, the Czech Republic and Romania.
-The two in Liege are also set to shut permanently.
+The two at Liege are also set to shut down permanently.

 In France, the slump in activity in the industrial belt around Florange is weighing on unemployment, which rose in August to above the 3 million level for the first time since mid-1999.

-Montebourg said France would deploy its diplomatic network in the quest for a solution and also a state agency that promotes foreign investment in the country.
+Industry Minister Arnaud Montebourg had said on Sunday the government was seeking contacts with leading steelmakers.

-(Additional reporting by Gilbert Reilhac in Strasbourg and Julien Ponthus and Brian Love in Paris; Writing by Catherine Bremer; Editing by Janet Lawrence)
+(Additional reporting by Gilbert Reilhac in Strasbourg and Julien Ponthus in Paris; Writing by Catherine Bremer; Editing by Dan Lalor)